basiqio/basiq-connect-control/README.md

 ## Example Usage

-1. Install react and react-dom npm install react npm install react-dom
+- First you have to Install react and react-dom:
+    $ npm install react
+    $ npm install react-dom

+Then you can call Basiq Connect with two possible ways to authenticate: You can provide connect link or you can provide access provide token and user id.
-2.1 Calling Basiq Connect with provided token and userID

-Add the following code to your .js file.
+- Calling Basiq Connect with provided token and userID Add the following code to your .js file:

 ```
 import BasiqConnect from 'basiq-connect';